WCGA-Murdoch/Database-Tutorials/Oat.md

 The variant database currently support:
 * Query using physical position or gene IDs
 * Extraction of genetic information around the variants for primers designing
 * Result table export to csv format

+# III.
+Oat pan-transcriptome database

+[The Oat pan-transcriptome databases](oat_pantranscriptome.md) contains TPMs value of approximately 130.000 genes based on GS7 annotations.
+The current database include the gene expression data (TPM values) of 24 oat accessions across 5 different tissues.
+Gene functional annotations, as well as GO and KEGG IDs are also included if available.

+**TO DO:**
+* Gene network discovery based on co-expression analysis.